-The Proposed Arrangement would not qualify for protection under either the safe harbor for vaivers of beneficiary coinsurance and deductible amounts or the safe harbor for reduced premium amounts offered by health plans.
-The safe harbor for waivers of beneficiary coinsurance and deductible amounts would offer no protection to the Proposed Arrangement, because it specifically excludes such waivers when they are part of an agreement with an insurer, such as the Requestor.
+The Proposed Arrangement would not qualify for protection under either the safe harbor for waivers of beneficiary coinsurance and deductible amounts or the safe harbor for reduced premium amounts offered by health plans.
+The safe harbor for waivers of beneficiary coinsurance and deductible amounts would offer no protection to the Proposed Arrangement because that safe harbor specifically excludes such waivers when they are part of an agreement with insurers, such as Requestor, except in certain circumstances that are not applicable here.
 See 42 C.F.R. § 1001.952(k)(1)(iii).
-The safe harbor for reduced premium amounts offered by health plans also would offer no protection to the Proposed Arrangement.
-That safe harbor requires health plans to offer the same reduced cost-sharing or premium amounts to all enrollees, see 42 C.F.R. § 1001.952(l)(1), whereas, under the Proposed Arrangement, premium discounts would be offered only to those Policyholders who choose Network Hospitals.
+Similarly, the safe harbor for reduced premium amounts offered by health plans would offer no protection to the Proposed Arrangement.
+That safe harbor requires health plans to offer the same reduced cost-sharing or premium amounts to all enrollees, see 42 C.F.R. § 1001.952(l)(1), whereas, under the Proposed Arrangement, premium discounts would be offered only to those Policyholders who choose a Network Hospital.

-Absent any safe harbor protection, we must apply careful scrutiny to determine whether the Proposed Arrangement poses no more than a minimal risk of fraud and abuse under the anti-kickback statute.
-We conclude that, in combination with Medigap coverage, the discounts offered on inpatient deductibles by the Network Hospitals, and the premium credits offered by the Requestor to Policyholders who have inpatient stays at Network Hospitals, would present a sufficiently low risk of fraud or abuse under the anti-kickback statute for the following reasons.
+Absent any safe harbor protection, we examine whether the Proposed Arrangement would pose more than a minimal risk of fraud and abuse under the anti-kickback statute.
+We conclude that the discounts on inpatient deductibles the Network Hospitals would provide to Requestor, and the premium credits Requestor would offer to Policyholders who have inpatient stays at the Network Hospitals, would present a sufficiently low risk of fraud or abuse under the anti-kickback statute for the following reasons.